AquaticBasketWeaver/Fretboard-Learner/readme.md

 Although this is the typical usage, this program is pretty general and can be really used for any sort of excercise that you can think of.

 # Future #
 At the moment this program is *extremely* rudementary, and was mostly born out of the fact that I didn't feel like making paper cue cards to practice notes on my guitar fretboard.
+I'll probably revisit this and add more to it in the future.